Vascular Access

 Central Venous Catheterization

-Patients needing secure or long-term vascular access (eg, to receive antibiotics, chemotherapy, or total parenteral nutrition) and those with poor peripheral venous access require a central venous catheter (CVC).
+Patients needing secure or long-term vascular access (eg, to receive antibiotics, chemotherapy, or parenteral nutrition) and those with poor peripheral venous access require a central venous catheter (CVC).
 CVCs allow infusion of solutions that are too concentrated or irritating for peripheral veins and allow monitoring of central venous pressure (CVP).

-CVCs can be inserted through the jugular, subclavian, or femoral veins or via the upper arm peripheral veins (PICC line).
+CVCs can be inserted through the jugular, subclavian, axillary, or femoral veins or via the upper arm peripheral veins (PICC line).
 Although the type of catheter and site chosen are often determined by individual clinical and patient characteristics, a jugular CVC or PICC line is usually preferred to a subclavian CVC (associated with a higher risk of bleeding and pneumothorax) or femoral CVC (associated with a higher risk of infection).
-During cardiac arrest, fluid and drugs given through a femoral vein CVC often fail to circulate above the diaphragm because of the increased intrathoracic pressure generated by cardiopulmonary resuscitation (CPR).
+During cardiac arrest, fluid and medications given through a femoral vein CVC often fail to circulate above the diaphragm because of the increased intrathoracic pressure generated by cardiopulmonary resuscitation (CPR).
 In this case, a subclavian or internal jugular approach may be preferred.

 For a step-by-step description of how to do central venous catheterization, see the following: